Cal Raleigh Preview, Player Props: Mariners vs. Rays

 Cal Raleigh At The Plate

-- He ranks 119th in batting average, 102nd in on base percentage, and 45th in slugging among qualifying batters in baseball.
+- He ranks 120th in batting average, 103rd in on base percentage, and 40th in slugging among the qualifying hitters in MLB play.

-- Raleigh has an RBI in 39 of 124 games this season, with multiple RBI in 17 of them.
+- Raleigh has driven in a run in 40 games this year (32.0%), including 17 games with more than one RBI (13.6%).
 He has also driven home three or more of his team's runs in four contests.

-- He has scored in 52 games this year, with multiple runs 12 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.